Remi-C/Remi-C.github.io/_posts/2017-10-02-certified_cabinet_maker.md

 Hand planes, chisel, drawing knife, measuring tools, etc.
 Most of the things bought in flea market or the french craiglist, then refurbished.

-It was a very intersting experiment, because it pushed me to explore and formalize a lot of things I had been doing intuitively but wihtout too much thinking.
+It was a very interesting experiment, because it pushed me to explore and formalize a lot of things I had been doing intuitively but without too much thinking.